1cbyc/leetcode/docs/README.md

 # LeetCode docs

-I decided to make a documentation hub for problems I solved on my leetcode.
-Already deployed my site lives in `docs/` so you can access it via `docs.nsisong.com/leetcode`.
+TypeScript-first documentation hub for problems solved in this repository.
+The site lives in `docs/` so you can deploy it straight to Vercel at `leetcode.nsisong.com`.

 ## quick start